theobald-software/kb.theobald-software.github.io/content/_xtract-universal/call-extraction-via-script.md

 ### Call via Windows script (.bat)

-The following example shows how to run an extraction using a Windows script.
+The depicted example shows how to run an extraction using a Windows script.
 First, you create a batch file in which you call the command line tool *xu.exe*.

 #### Define Variables